If you have a shower wall that needs some help you can easily install new tile. Today I will share with you exactly how to tile a shower wall.

 If I had done subway tile this project would have taken me a year to do!

 I was on a deadline because my older daughter was traveling abroad for college and we needed this done before she got home.
+My youngest is using her bathroom right now and we need to get her out before the older one gets home.

 I also chose a tile that would match the rest of the bathroom since we weren’t gutting the room, just doing a minor remodel.